 The guarantee pension is based mainly on the size of your national public pension is and how long you have lived in Sweden, but also on your marital status.

 If you have a low pension and live in Sweden, you can also apply for a housing supplement and financial support for the elderly.

 Who can receive a guarantee pension?

-You may be entitled to a guarantee pension if you have reached the age of 65 (66 from 2023) and have a low or no income-based pension.
+You may be entitled to a guarantee pension if you have reached the age of 66 and have a low or no income-based pension.
 From 2026 the age limit will gradually increase in line with increasing life expectancy.

 To receive a full guarantee pension, it is a requirement that you have lived in Sweden for at least 40 years from the year when you reached the age of 16 and up to the year before in which you are entitled to a guarantee pension.
 If you have lived in Sweden for a shorter period of time, the guarantee pension will be lower.